CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Benchmark Setup and Results

 \subsubsection{Navigation Performance}

 Table~\ref{tab:main_results} reveals a persistent decoupling: trajectory baselines can be near-goal yet unsafe.
 Across Matterport3D and ScanNet, they achieve reasonable endpoint error (FGE $\approx$0.14--0.25) but collide in most episodes (CR $\ge$0.68 on Matterport3D; $\ge$0.86 on ScanNet), indicating that waypoint plausibility does not enforce free-space validity along the rollout.

-CoFL closes this gap by making the geometry explicit in the output representation.
+CoFL substantially reduces this gap between endpoint accuracy and safety.
 It preserves goal accuracy on Matterport3D (FGE 0.13--0.15) while reducing collisions by $\sim$4$\times$ (CR 0.17--0.22) and maintaining smooth paths (Curv 0.08--0.14).
-On ScanNet, it is both more accurate and safer (FGE 0.07--0.09; CR 0.35--0.40), despite using a much smaller head (15M vs.\ 74--81M or heavier API).
+On ScanNet, it is both more accurate and safer (FGE 0.07--0.09; CR 0.35--0.40), despite using a much smaller head than the trajectory-generation baselines (15M vs.\ 74--81M parameters) and avoiding API-based planning.

-\textbf{Why does DP struggle in geometry-heavy BEV?} DP can fit a start-to-goal displacement sequence from $\mathbf{x}_0$ (low FGE), but it lacks an explicit notion of free-space validity along the rollout, resulting in geometric misalignments accumulating into collisions.
-In contrast, CoFL predicts a workspace-level flow field that makes the conditioned guidance spatially grounded and obstacle-aware at every location.
-Consistently, DP collisions remain largely unchanged when swapping samplers (DDPM$\rightarrow$Flow/ODE) or denoisers/conditioning (U-Net$\rightarrow$Transformer), suggesting the gap is representational rather than a sampler/decoder detail.
-To address concerns that diffusion policies may benefit from closed-loop replanning, we also evaluate DP with a pseudo receding-horizon protocol (Appendix~\ref{app:pseudo_rh}); the conclusions remain unchanged.